5 Morning Habits That Can Help Improve Blood Sugar Levels

 • You can also try to prevent this early morning rise by eating lighter meals in the evening and working with your doctor to adjust your insulin dosage and timing.

 Many people with diabetes notice their blood sugar is higher in the morning than any other time of day.
 This is often because of something called the dawn phenomenon: Rising hormone levels help you wake up in the morning but also trigger an increase in glucose (sugar) levels that your body’s insulin response can’t match.
-There are some things you can do every morning to get your blood sugar back into the normal range quickly.
+There are some things you can do every morning to quickly get your blood sugar back into the normal range.

 1. Drink a Glass of Water Right Away